PhaserEditor2D/PhaserEditor/docs/canvas.rst

 Note a texture could be represented by an image key, a sprite-sheet frame key or a texture atlas frame key.

 The objects created by dropping an asset in the scene are simple sprites, direct instances of ``Phaser.Sprite``.
-In the next sections we explain how to create specialized sprites like buttons and tiles.
+In the next sections, we explain how to create specialized sprites like buttons and tiles.

-From the Assets view you can add prefabs too.
+From the Assets view, you can add prefabs too.
 Look for the **Sprites** and **Group** sections of that window.
 When the prefab is dropped into the scene then a prefab instance is created.
-This is how looks a code compiled from a Sate scene that contains prefab instances.
+This is how looks a code compiled from a State scene that contains prefab instances.
 Note the difference between to add a sprite from a texture (``bg``) and a sprite from a prefab (``Tree``):

 .. code::